Did you take time to watch a sunset this summer? For most people with small kids, the answer is probably no, unless they just went on vacation.

 And it’s a pity considering that sunsets are not only beautiful but also very educational.

 That’s right, the colors in sunsets are the realm of physics and atmospheric physicists.
 So go ahead, make plans to enjoy the beauty of the sunset as a family, and introduce your kids to physics at the same time.

 The Science of Sunsets

-The color of the sky you see depends on the path the sun light took before it got to you.
+The color of the sky you see depends on the path the sunlight took before it got to you.
 The light waves coming off the sun travel through empty space.
-In Earth atmosphere as the light travels it encounters dust and water droplets and the tiny gas molecules that make up the air.
+In Earth’s atmosphere, as the light travels it encounters dust and water droplets and the tiny gas molecules that make up the air.
 All that causes the light to scatter, sending it off in different directions.
 This scattering happens million times before the light reaches your eyes.

-At sunset the light takes a much longer path to travel through the atmosphere than earlier in the day.
+At sunset, the light takes a much longer path to travel through the atmosphere than earlier in the day.
 As a result, much of the color blue and violet (shorter wavelengths) gets scattered before it reaches a human eye.
-The light that do pass the atmosphere during the sunset hours is longer wavelength of light such as yellow, red and orange.
+The light that does pass the atmosphere during the sunset hours is a longer wavelength of light such as yellow, red, and orange.
 And that explains the colorful and magnificent sunsets that you might have seen in your life.

 Painting Sunsets with Kids

 Do your kids like painting the sky?
 Is it usually blue?
 My kids like to paint everything, but typically whatever they paint, be it a house or a dinosaur, they finish the masterpiece by adding a blue sky.
 So, I decided to teach my kids a bit about painting more sophisticated skies.